DataDog/ansible-datadog/README.md

     datadog_api_key: "<YOUR_DD_API_KEY>"
 ```

 The API key is required and its absence causes the role to fail.
-If you want to provide it through another way, outside of Ansible's control, specify a dummy key and substitute the key at a later point.
+If you want to provide it through another way, outside of Ansible's control, specify a placeholder key and substitute the key at a later point.

 ## Role variables